datta-ayush05/titanic-data-analysis/README.md

 - **Week 2**: Custom functions, `map()`, `apply()`, and string operations
 - **Week 3**: Plan to explore basic ML models (Logistic Regression, Decision Trees)

-This repo is a live log of my growth as a data analyst.
-Stay tuned!
+This repo is a live log of my initial research and application of useful python libraries and modules in data interpretation